wzy1337/AI-Agent/README.md

+# 🔭 Horizon Scanning AI Agent

-An GenAI-powered horizon scanning system for monitoring policy issues to automatically extract relevant events from online source.
+A GenAI-powered horizon scanning system for monitoring policy issues to automatically extract relevant events from online sources.

 ## What It Does

-This system performs **automated horizon scanning** to identify emerging issues, weak signals, and global trends that could impact retirement systems.
+This system performs **automated horizon scanning** to identify emerging issues, weak signals, and global trends that could impact CPF and/or its members thereby assisting policymakers in decision making
 Does the following:
 - **Searches** across many curated query categories (global crises, tech disruption, weak signals, Singapore-specific)
 - **Analyzes** findings using GPT-4o to extract structured insights